EFFECTIVE – April 10, 2022

-First, because your God-given life and your health are what matter most to your Mosaic church family.
-We not only want you to be safe, we want you to feel safe.
+First, because your God-given life and your health are what matters most to your Mosaic church family.
+We not only want you to be safe, but we also want you to feel safe.

 Second, because being Christlike means considering the needs and safety of others irrespective of our personal decisions.
 Hence the required facemasks for everyone that chooses to attend our second service until the end of the month.